mediaprophet/VSCode-Prolog-Toolkit/docs/troubleshooting.md

    - SWI-Prolog version

 2. **Steps to reproduce:**
-   - Exact commands used
+   - Exact commands used (including wizard steps if relevant)
    - Expected vs actual behavior
-   - Error messages
+   - Error messages (including any shown in the wizard)

 3. **Logs:**
    - Extension output logs